onionpeel/birthday-email/README.md

 The cron job will work in development when run locally, but it may need to be adapted based on the production environment as there may be other ways of setting up scheduled events.

 ## Setup
 For testing and development, a `config.json` file with email account credentials needs to be created in the `config` directory.  `EMAILUSER` AND `EMAILPASSWORD` are the variables pertaining to the email account used to send messages.
 If using Gmail, the `SERVICE` variable is `gmail`.
-To test whether the project is successfully sending emails, refer to the instructions in `testNodemailer.js`.

 ```
 {
   "test": {